hyejiea/8-puzzle-slide/README.md

 ﻿# 8-puzzle-slide
-using BFS algorith with GUI
+using BFS algorithm with GUI